jogrady23/rl-solar/README.md

 ## Where Should You Start?

+First, install the required Python libraries which you can view in the requirements file.
+Simply run `pip install -r requirements.txt` from this directory to install them in your interpreter.

-Depends what you're looking for!
-I'd probably recommend going to `> rl_agent > README`, which explains everything about the agent and how to run it.
+Next, I'd recommend going to `> rl_agent > README`, which explains everything about the agent and how to run it.
 If you're more interested in the solar panel and Arduino, head to `> firmware > README` to learn about that.